Dearly Beloved — Excerpt

 CEDGWICK

-Remember: we need the accountant ledger to prove his fraud and intentions, and we need it now: the wedding is an extended conversation away.
+Remember: we need the accountant ledger for any proof of any fraud, and we need it now: the wedding is an extended conversation away.

 VERA